fib-app

 http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007

-Delete extension object
+Delete extended object

 1curl -X DETELE http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007